dexie/dexie-website/docs/Table/Table.bulkUpdate().md

 This method will update objects with given keys using given update-specifications (changes) if the keys are found.
 If a key is not found, its corresponding changes wont be applied but the method will still succeed.
 The return value indicates how many keys were found (and updated).

 The `UpdateSpec` provided in `changes` prop of each item can specify individual properties to be updated or deleted.
 Existing properties will be updated and non-existing properties will be added (if the row pointed out by the key exists).
-If the value provided is explicitely set to undefined, the property will be deleted.
+If the value provided is explicitly set to undefined, the property will be deleted.

 Array properties follow the same keyPath pattern as object properties - using number as parts of the property name, such as `tags.0`, `tags.1` etc, see sample below.